 There are two main types of filters: reverse osmosis and carbon blocks.

-Generally speaking, reverse osmosis filters are better at removing fluoride, but you also remove many beneficial minerals and waste a lot of water.
+Generally speaking, reverse osmosis filters are better at removing fluoride.

 Quality carbon mesh filters are effective at filtering almost everything except fluoride (however, there are a few exceptions listed below).

 Below are the ones I’ve researched and vetted for this guide.
-The filters (called media) for each of these water filters are NSF-certified.
+The filters (called media) for each of these water filters meet/exceed the NSF testing protocols.

 Best Drinking Water Filters – Above Sink Filters